NUstat/equiticity-census-data/README.md

-# 2022-359 CensusTeam
+# Equiticity Census Data

-STAT 359 Census Data Team
+Scripts, and data that were used to analyze census data in relation to micro-transit for a Chicago non-profit.

 # Introduction